 How nervous everyone is, so nervous!

-Director Yana Ross is staging her first production in Hamburg.
-Since her earliest childhood, the cosmopolitan has led a nomadic life that has been fruitful for her artistic work: Born in Moscow to a Ukrainian-Polish-Jewish family, she grew up in the Baltic States and the USA and has since lived and worked in various European countries.
-Most recently, she was a member of the management collective at the Schauspielhaus Zurich for five years.
-Time and again, she revisits the texts of Anton Chekhov: No other author sequences the DNA of the human soul as precisely as he does.
-Together with the ensemble, she delves deep into the original, interrogates Chekhov's drama for personal points of reference and rewrites it for the present day.
+Director Yana Ross is staging a production in Hamburg for the first time.
+Since her earliest childhood, this cosmopolitan artist has led a nomadic life that has proved fruitful for her artistic work: born in Moscow to a Ukrainian-Polish-Jewish family, she grew up in the Baltic States and the USA and has since lived and worked in various European countries.
+Most recently, she was a member of the management collective at the Schauspielhaus Zürich for five years.
+She returns again and again to the works of Anton Chekhov: no other author sequences the DNA of the human soul as precisely as he does.
+Together with the ensemble, she delves deeply into the original, questions Chekhov's dramas for personal points of reference, and continues them into the present.

 theater.com